wacelalorshe/player.js/README.md

 });
 ```

-The events are equivalent to the HTML5 video events (except for `cuechange`,
+The events are similar to the HTML5 video events.
-which is slightly different).

 To remove a listener, call `.off()` with the callback function: